 To learn more about current and past participants, visit our Energy I-Corps team page.
 You can also hear from graduates and faculty members in our video blog: National Lab Scientists Praise Entrepreneurial 'Boot Camp'.

-Since the program’s inception in 2015, 63 teams from 10 national labs have worked with more than 70 industry mentors to discover the commercial impact of their technologies and conduct more than 4,500 “customer discovery” interviews with industry.
-Because of the training, technologies have reached a point of commercial viability that has attracted nearly $10 million in follow-on funding.
+Since the program’s inception in 2015, 111 teams from 11 national labs have worked with more than 110 industry mentors to discover the commercial impact of their technologies and conduct more than 7,550 “customer discovery” interviews with industry.
+Because of the training, technologies have reached a point of commercial viability that has attracted over $31 million in follow-on funding.
 Every EERE technology office has supported teams through the training.
 Participation has also expanded to include lab teams supported by DOE’s Fossil Energy, Nuclear Energy, and Environmental Management offices, with more in the works.

 Read more about Energy I-Corps’ impact and recent successes: